-Whether you grow your own or buy at the market, fresh herbs can wake up any recipe, along with your taste buds, with fresh and bold, sodium-free flavor.
+Whether you grow your own or buy at the market, fresh herbs can wake up any recipe, along with your taste buds, with fresh and bold flavor, without adding salt flavor.
 For tips on how to store fresh herbs, check out the Tis the Seasonings article.
 To learn about how certain herbs taste and how to pair their flavor with the most appropriate dishes, read on:

 - Flavor: Sweet and fresh

 - Prep: Basil leaves are delicate so a sharp knife is necessary.
 Roll them up tightly and slowly slice or chop.

 - Tips: Add to a dish right before serving.
 Basil can be substituted for mint in most recipes.

 - Pair with: Tomato sauce (no added salt), pastas, salads, low sodium salad dressings, low-sodium pizza, low-sodium soups, summer vegetables, eggs, chicken and fish dishes

 - Simple Dish: Layer slices of tomato, low-fat, low sodium mozzarella and basil leaves.
 Drizzle with olive oil and a few shakes of black pepper.

 - Prep: Also delicate, cilantro needs to be gently chopped.

 - Tips: Do not cook fresh cilantro - instead, add to a dish just before serving.

 - Pair with: Beans, tomatoes, corn, peppers, avocados, rice, salads, low-sodium salad dressings and low-sodium, low-fat yogurt sauce